 Pack a cardio workout in the comfort of your home with the SF-E3912 Pre-Programmed Elliptical Trainer by Sunny Health & Fitness.
 Stride 15.

 New to working out and don’t know where to start?
 Consider picking up (not literally, unless you need to) the Sunny Health & Fitness SF-E3912 magnetic elliptical.
 This cardio machine is ideal for beginners because it has 24 built-in workouts.
-Kate Meier, GGR head of content and certified personal trainer, tested this elliptical and said that it’s what you would expect for a compact, budget elliptical.
+Kate Meier, GGR senior director of content and certified personal trainer, tested this elliptical and said that it’s what you would expect for a compact, budget elliptical.

 Sunny Health and Fitness Magnetic Elliptical product photo full view